 This cozy home is ideal for couples wanting to have an adventurous, romantic time in the city of Venice.
 Just 10 minutes of walking, and you’ve hit the Piazza San Marco, Ponte di Rialto, and Palazzo Ducale.
 The place is located away from the crowds to give you all that peace you desire.
 You’ll catch yourself staring at the chandelier laying on the orthopedic bed that feels like pure heaven — that kind of peace.

 Best Hostel in Venice: We_Crociferi

 This incredible hostel is located in the Cannaregio district.
-It is a short walk from the centre of the city as well as Venice’s top tourist attractions.
+It is a short walk from the center of the city as well as Venice’s top sights.
 Housed in a renovated 12th-century convent, this hostel oozes history and charm.
-It has comfortable beds, a spacious common room, laundry facilities and a library.
+It has comfortable beds, a spacious common room, laundry facilities, and a library.

 Best Hotel in Venice: Hotel ai Cavalieri di Venezia